Monday, June 24, 2019

 I don’t deny chasing stories when I can.
 Two roads diverge in a yellow wood, and chances are I’ll take the one that looks like it might yield a tale to tell later.
 I am always wanting to see what happens next, and next after that.
 Christopher, however.
 I now had a mental image of Christopher as a giant, looming over a drafting table covered by scale stage set models—one maquette decorated like a bookstore with rows of metal folding chairs arranged in rows, a cut-out cardboard podium from which juts a bent paper-clip microphone.
 Small paper cut-outs represent the people; all but one sport blank faces.
 The exception, standing in the back, has a penciled-in beard.

 Another maquette.
 This one of a dark alley.
-Christopher slouches a duplicate of the tall bearded paper doll against a concrete wall in the shadows; he arranges a spotlight above upon the even taller stand-in for the writer, hesitating in a pool of white and casting a long shadow behind, as he pauses at the alley’s black mouth.
+Christopher slouches a duplicate of the tall bearded paper doll against a concrete wall in the shadows; he arranges a spotlight above upon the even taller stand-in for the youthful writer who hesitates in a pool of white light and casts a long shadow, as he pauses at the alley’s black mouth.
 A third, earlier scale model sits to the side: a city block.
 A classical building, a library twin lions guarding its staircases, has been erected from foam board and glue at one end; behind it, a park with a large square of green open space and a miniature baroque fountain.
 The same two cut-out miniature men sit close to each other at a table nearby.

 Had Christopher, in each scene we’d shared, taken me like a paper doll and trotted me exactly where he’d wanted me?
 To him, was I nothing but the dirty old pervert in his own bildungsroman?
 I suspected so.
-I was of many among his real-life sexual obsessions, perhaps fodder for a future tale along the lines of his first novel.
+I am but one of many real-life sexual obsessions, fodder for future tales along the lines of his first novel.

 In the quiet sanctity of that subway station, I wondered about the other people in Christopher’s life.
 How far had he gone for his art?
 Did Christopher use his smiles and sheer will to keep his hustler returning for scene after bitter scene?
-Did he calculate exactly how many euros to withdraw and leave in his wallet, one night he knew it would be plundered, weighing a theoretical balance between satisfying his so-called straight lover, without breaking his own bank account?
-Awful as it was even to think—did he practice in his mind just what cruel thing to say, to compel a man to strike him?
+Did he calculate exactly how many euros to withdraw and leave in his wallet, the one night he knew it would be plundered, weighing a theoretical balance between satisfying his so-called straight lover without breaking his own bank account?
+Awful as it was even to think—did he practice in his mind just what cruel words to speak aloud, to compel the man to strike him?

 If any or all these things were true, is that the only difference between high art, and mere chronicle—the author’s manipulation?